-FURTHER RESOLVED, the Foundation hereby adopts the attached “Procedures of the Albuquerque Community Foundation for Awarding Scholarships, Fellowships and Other Grants to Individuals (“Procedures”), which are made a part hereof, in order to insure that grants to individuals from Section 4966 Scholarship Funds meet the requirements of Code Section 4945(g)(1), (2) and (3) and Code Section 4966; and
+FURTHER RESOLVED, the Foundation hereby adopts the attached “Procedures of the Albuquerque Community Foundation for Awarding Scholarships, Fellowships and Other Grants to Individuals” (“Procedures”), which are made a part hereof, in order to insure grants to individuals from Section 4966 Scholarship Funds meet the requirements of Code Section 4945(g)(1), (2) and (3) and Code Section 4966; and

 FURTHER RESOLVED, the officers of the Foundation be, and each of them hereby is, authorized and empowered to appoint, or cause to be appointed, selection committees to enable Section 4966 Scholarship Funds to qualify for the exception to the definition of a donor-advised fund under Code Section 4966 and to make non-material changes to the Procedures; and

 FURTHER RESOLVED, the officers of the Foundation be, and each of them hereby is, authorized and empowered to approve or cause to be approved grants hereunder, and each such officer is authorized and empowered to take such other and further action as he or she shall deem necessary or desirable in order to carry out the foregoing.

-”Procedures” Approved by BOT March 15, 2007; Amended by Board of Trustees, February 19, 2009
+Procedures for Grants to Individuals, Approved by Board of Trustees March 15, 2007; Amended by Board of Trustees, February 19, 2009; Amended by Board of Trustees, June 27, 2023

 Procedures for Awarding Scholarship, Fellowships and Other Grants to Individuals

 Scope and Intent of the Policy

-The Foundation from time to time holds and administers certain funds (“Funds”) that provide grants to individuals, including high school, college and university students, to enable the recipients to complete an undergraduate or graduate education in the field of their choice at the college or university of their choice.
+The Albuquerque Community Foundation ("Foundation") from time-to-time holds and administers certain funds (“Funds”) that provide grants to individuals, including high school, college and university students, to enable the recipients to complete an undergraduate or graduate education in the field of their choice at the college or university of their choice.
 Grants made from such Funds shall be referred to as “Scholarship or Student Aid Grants.”

-The Foundation also from time to time holds and administers certain Funds that make grants to individuals in recognition of achievement in the fields of art, literature, education, science, public or community service, or for other charitable or civic achievement.
+The Foundation also from time-to-time holds and administers certain Funds that make grants to individuals in recognition of achievement in the fields of art, literature, education, science, public or community service, or for other charitable or civic achievement.
 Such awards may not be intended to finance any specific activities of the recipients and may not impose conditions on the manner in which the prizes or awards may be expended by the recipient.
 Grants made from such funds shall be referred to as “Individual Achievement Grants.”

-The Foundation also from time to time holds and administers certain funds that make grants to individuals to achieve a specific objective, produce a report or other similar product, or improve or enhance a literary, artistic, musical, scientific, teaching, or other similar capacity, skill, or talent of the grantee that relates to the Foundation’s mission.
+The Foundation also from time-to-time holds and administers certain funds that make grants to individuals to achieve a specific objective, produce a report or other similar product, or improve or enhance a literary, artistic, musical, scientific, teaching, or other similar capacity, skill, or talent of the grantee that relates to the Foundation’s mission.
 Eligible individuals may include graduate students, scholars, artists, professionals and other individuals with specialized skills or knowledge.
 Scholarships also may be awarded to pay for a course of study leading to a certificate or to achieve a skill level, such as art or vocational school.
 Such scholarships may cover the cost of tuition and related expenses.
 All grants described in this paragraph shall be referred to as “Awards and Prizes to Achieve a Specific Objective.”

-The Foundation has established the following procedures pursuant to which Scholarship Grants, Individual Achievement Grants and Awards and Prizes to Achieve a Specific Objective will be awarded from funds where donor-advisors have any advisory privileges or participation in the selection of grant or award recipients.
-The following procedures shall be interpreted so as to ensure the Foundation's compliance with all applicable requirements of the Internal Revenue Code, including Section 4966, accompanying Treasury Regulations and guidance from the Internal Revenue Service, and these procedures may be amended from time to time.
+The Foundation has established the following procedures pursuant to which Scholarship Grants, Individual Achievement Grants and Awards and Prizes to Achieve a Specific Objective will be awarded from funds where Donor-Advisors have any advisory privileges or participation in the selection of grant or award recipients.
+The following procedures shall be interpreted to ensure the Foundation's compliance with all applicable requirements of the Internal Revenue Code, including Section 4966, accompanying Treasury Regulations and guidance from the Internal Revenue Service, and these procedures may be amended from time-to-time.